S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 ### Purpose

-_What's the primary driver and the associated requirement this team (or role keeper) is responsible for taking care of in the organization?_
+_What's the primary driver and the associated requirement this team (or rolekeeper) is responsible for taking care of in the organization?_

-Describing the specific purpose the team (or role keeper) is responsible for fulfilling within the organization, clarifies why this domain exists, so that delegatees understand what's expected of them and why their work is relevant for the organization.
+Describing the specific purpose the team (or rolekeeper) is responsible for fulfilling within the organization, clarifies why this domain exists, so that delegatees understand what's expected of them and why their work is relevant for the organization.

 You can describe the primary driver using the pattern [Describe Organizational Drivers](section:describe-organizational-drivers) and look to the pattern [Respond to Organizational Drivers](section:respond-to-organizational-drivers) for suggestions on how to describe the requirement.